Skip to content

-Any student or faculty member who has made a recent significant contribution in the natural sciences is eligible for nomination for the award, regardless of school or departmental affiliation.
+Any student or faculty member on the West Lafayette campus who has made a recent significant contribution in the natural sciences is eligible for nomination for the award, regardless of school or departmental affiliation.

-Nominations are solicited in early November via academic deans to all members of the University faculty.
-An electronic copy of each nomination should be forwarded to the McCoy Award Committee, in c/o Sherri Neibert (firstname.lastname@example.org) no later than Monday, January 28, 2013.
+Nominations are solicited in late November from all members of the West Lafayette campus University faculty.
+An electronic copy of each nomination should be forwarded to the McCoy Award Committee, in c/o Sherri Neibert (email@example.com) no later than Tuesday, February 10, 2015.
 Nominations may be made by any member of the University.

 A general announcement regarding the competition will be distributed to faculty in the academic units.
 All nominations must include:

-To assist the selection committee in understanding the impact and significance of the nominee’s work, nominators (or their representatives) will be invited to make a brief (10-15 minute) presentation and answer questions during the selection committee meeting.
-This presentation is important in the selection process as it allows committee members to more fully understand the impact of the work.
+To assist the selection committee in understanding the impact and significance of the nominee’s work, nominators (or their representatives) will be invited to make a brief presentation and answer questions during the selection committee meeting.
+This presentation carries substantial weight in the selection process as it allows committee members to more fully understand the impact of the work.

-The recipient of the Herbert Newby McCoy Award is notified via the Vice President for Research and the award is bestowed at the annual Excellence in Research Awards dinner.
+The recipient of the Herbert Newby McCoy Award is notified via the Executive Vice President for Research and Partnerships and the award is bestowed at the annual Excellence in Research Awards dinner, November 9, 2015.
 In addition, the recipient addresses the Purdue community at the McCoy Distinguished Lecture.

-All past and present McCoy awardees are invited to the Excellence in Research Awards Dinner which immediately follows the Herbert Newby McCoy Award lecture and reception.
+All past and present McCoy awardees are invited to the Excellence in Research Awards Dinner, November 9, 2015.
 The dinner program includes the presentation of the McCoy award to the current awardee(s) by the President of the University, and special recognition is given to past McCoy awardees in attendance at the dinner.